Urology Care Foundation - What is Urologic Radiology?

 Ultrasound uses high-frequency sound waves to create real-time images.
 It is a simple and painless way for urologists to look at many organs.
 It is flexible and offers helpful information, without using dyes or radiation.

-A small probe and gel are placed on the skin.
-The transducer can then collect the sound waves from organs to create an image.
+A small probe (transducer) and gel are placed on the skin.
+The transducer collects the sound waves from organs.
+The computer in the machine sets a gray scale based on the speed on which the sound waves are returned and creates an image.
 The images look like thin, flat sections of the body on a computer screen.
 Newer technology can create three-dimensional (3-D) ultrasound images.

-These exams help your doctor diagnose many things, including organ damage.
-It can see the bladder, ureters and the lower part of the kidney.
+These exams help your health care team diagnose many things.
+It can see the testicles, prostate, bladder, ureters and kidneys.
 It is used to evaluate symptoms like:

 • Pain